Channel-Thirteen/OSC2/README.md

 Parameters:
-4	OctaveTranspose1	The octave shift for the first oscillator 5	WaveForm1	the waveform of the first oscillator
+4	OctaveTranspose1	The octave shift for the first oscillator

+5	WaveForm1	the waveform of the first oscillator

 6	Detune1	Detunes the first oscillator

 7	Pan1	Pans the first oscillator

-8	OctaveTranspose2	The octave shift for the second oscillator 9	WaveForm2	the waveform of the second oscillator
+8	OctaveTranspose2	The octave shift for the second oscillator

+9	WaveForm2	the waveform of the second oscillator

 10	Detune2	Detunes the second oscillator

 11	Pan2	Pans the second oscillator

 12	Mix	The balance between osc1 and osc2

-13	EnableSecondOscillator	Turn the second OSC on and off 14	PulseWidth1	Changes the pulse of the OSC1 Square and Trapezoid oscillator 15	PulseWidth2	Changes the pulse of the OSC12 Square and Trapezoid oscillator 16	HardSync	-
+13	EnableSecondOscillator	Turn the second OSC on and off

+14	PulseWidth1	Changes the pulse of the OSC1 Square and Trapezoid oscillator

+15	PulseWidth2	Changes the pulse of the OSC12 Square and Trapezoid oscillator

+16	HardSync	-

 17	SemiTones1	-

 18	SemiTones2	-

+Also included is an AHDSR and Attack Level Envelope with visual graph.
+Reverb controls, delay controls and chorous.

+There is a preset browser and manager and keyboard.